Kamila-Polovko/Kamila-Polovko/README.md

 - 👋 Hi, I’m @Kamila-Polovko
 - 👀 I’m interested in software testing
-- 🌱 I’m currently learning GIT branching
+- 🌱 I’m currently studying at SoftServe Academy
-- 💞️ I’m looking to collaborate on a project
+- 💞️ I’m looking forward to collaborating on a project
 - 📫 How to reach me: https://www.linkedin.com/in/kamila-polovko-167624221/

 <!---